 David had an extensive knowledge of buildings was friendly and easy to understand when talking about the results of my building / pest inspection.

 - East Gosford

 - Caves Beach

 - Kurri Kurri

-As one of the the Central Coast's most experienced building and inspection company, Pro Property Reports provide you with expert advice and friendly service.
+As one of the most experienced building and inspection companies, Pro Property Reports provide you with expert advice and friendly service.